Nenghai: Early years

 Nenghai was born Gong Xueguang in Hanwang Town of Mianzhu city, in Sichuan province, to Gong Changyi (龔常一), a peddler.
 He had an elder sister.
 When he was a child, both his parents died, leaving only him and his 10-year-old sister.
 By age 14, he became an apprentice in Hengshengtong (“恒升通”匹頭業), and studied Classic and history under the proprietor.
 In 1905, he enrolled at the Army Academy (now Army War College), where he studied alongside Liu Xiang and Liu Wenhui.
-After graduating in 1907 he became a drillmaster at Yunnan Military Academy, both Zhu De and Yang Sen were his student.
+After graduating in 1907 he became a drillmaster at Yunnan Military Academy.
+Both Zhu De and Yang Sen were his students.
 Then he served as regimental commander in Sichuan government, holding the position until he was transferred to the Beijing General's Office (北京將軍府).

 In 1910, Nenghai went to Japan on a political and industrial investigation.
 The expedition to Japan gave him exposure to Buddhism.
 After half year, Nenghai returned to China and studied Buddhism under Zhang Kecheng (張克誠) at Peking University.
 In 1917, Nenghai moved to Chengdu, capital of Sichuan province, founded the Shaocheng Society of Buddhist Studies (少城佛學社).

 In 1924, he went to Tianbao Temple, the Buddhist monastery where she received the tonsure ceremony under abbot Fo Yuan (佛源), as the 44th lineage of Linji school, and received complete ordination under abbot Shi Guanyi (釋貫一), in Baoguang Temple.